 As Thanksgiving rapidly approaches, I have been busy revising old and creating new turkey-themed resources.

-It is an easy to prepare cut and paste activity appropriate for first and second graders.
+It is an easy to prepare color, cut, and glue activity appropriate for first and second graders.
 There are sets of feathers for sorting even and odd numbers 1-10, 11-20, and 1-99.
-Simply print and give each student a pair of turkey bodies and a set of turkey feathers.
-You can print on white or colored paper.
+Simply print and give each student a pair of bodies and a set of feathers.

-Students color, if using white paper, cut and sort the feathers, and glue the correct feathers to each turkey body.
+First, students color and cut the bodies and feathers.
+Next, they sort the feathers by even and odd numbers.
+Then, they glue the correct feathers to each body.
 The completed turkeys can be used as a bulletin board or wall display.
 They can also be glued onto paper.

 - Roam the Room Turkey Trottin’ Teens Number Sense 10-19